 Engineered Wood Fiber Is the Best Playground Ground Cover

-More and more, playground designers and builders are turning to engineered wood fiber as their first choice for ground cover.
+Looking for the best material for your playground?
+More and more, playground designers and builders are turning to engineered wood fiber as their first choice for playground cover.
 It’s readily available, ADA compliant, economical, long-lasting, low in maintenance and above all —safe.

 EWF has an attractive appearance and works well with any landscape theme.
 It’s slip-resistant and gives a soft, springy cushion to the ground.
 It also rebounds well in kick-out places.
 Engineered wood fiber is biodegradable and made from one of nature’s truly renewable resources.